European badger: Denning behaviour

 Like other badger species, European badgers are burrowing animals.
-However, the dens they construct (called setts) are the most complex, and are passed on from generation to generation.
-The number of exits in one sett can vary from a few to fifty.
-These setts can be vast, and can sometimes accommodate multiple families.
-When this happens, each family occupies its own passages and nesting chambers.
+However, the dens they construct, known as 'setts', are the most complex and are passed on from generation to generation.
+The number of exits in one sett can range from a few to fifty.
+These setts can be vast and can sometimes accommodate multiple families.
+Insuch cases, each family occupies its own passages and nesting chambers.
 Some setts may have exits which are only used in times of danger or play.
 A typical passage has a 22–63 cm wide base and a 14–32 cm height.
 Three sleeping chambers occur in a family unit, some of which are open at both ends.
 The nesting chamber is located 5–10 m from the opening, and is situated more than a 1 m underground, in some cases 2.3 m.
 Generally, the passages are 35–81 m long.
 The nesting chamber is on average 74 × 76 cm, and are 38 cm high.

-Badgers dig and collect bedding throughout the year, particularly in autumn and spring.
+Badgers collect and dig bedding throughout the year, particularly in spring and autumn.
 Sett maintenance is usually carried out by subordinate sows and dominant boars.
-The chambers are frequently lined with bedding, brought in on dry nights, which consists of grass, bracken, straw, leaves and moss.
-Up to 30 bundles can be carried to the sett on a single night.
-European badgers are fastidiously clean animals which regularly clear out and discard old bedding.
+The chambers are frequently lined with bedding, brought in on dry nights.
+This bedding consists of grass, bracken, straw, leaves and moss.
+Up to 30 bundles can be carried to the sett in a single night.
+European badgers are fastidiously clean animals that regularly clear out and discard old bedding.
 During the winter, they may take their bedding outside on sunny mornings and retrieve it later in the day.
-Spring cleaning is connected with the birth of cubs, and may occur several times during the summer to prevent parasite levels building up.
+Spring cleaning is associated with the birth of cubs and may occur several times during the summer in order to prevent accumulation of parasites.

 If a badger dies within the sett, its conspecifics will seal off the chamber and dig a new one.
-Some badgers will drag their dead out of the sett and bury them outside.
-A sett is almost invariably located near a tree, which is used by badgers for stretching or claw scraping.
-Badgers defecate in latrines, which are located near the sett and at strategic locations on territorial boundaries or near places with abundant food supplies.
+Some badgers drag their dead out of the sett and bury them outside.
+A sett is almost invariably located near a tree, which the badgers use for stretching or claw scraping.
+Badgers defecate in latrines located near the sett, as well as at strategic locations on territorial boundaries or near places with abundant food supplies.

-In extreme cases, when there is a lack of suitable burrowing grounds, badgers may move into haystacks in winter.
+In extreme cases, when suitable burrowing grounds are lacking, badgers may move into haystacks in winter.
 They may share their setts with red foxes or European rabbits.
-The badgers may provide protection for the rabbits against other predators.
-The rabbits usually avoid predation by the badgers by inhabiting smaller, hard to reach chambers.
+In turn, the badgers may protect the rabbits from other predators.
+The rabbits usually avoid predation by the badgers by inhabiting smaller, harder-to-reach chambers.